-- Explaining to the child the meaning of the home school agreement - Signing the home school agreement - Reinforcing the schools' expectations of good behaviour and support the schools' behaviour policy. - Letting the school know (in confidence if necessary) of any special circumstances which might affect the child at school - Encouraging children to sort out difficulties in a positive, appropriate way - Speaking to the class teacher, in the first instance, if they are concerned about their child

-- Being positive towards their child and his/her achievements whilst working in partnership with the school staff - Come to school promptly if called regarding their child's behaviour
+- Explaining to the child the meaning of the home school agreement - Signing the home school agreement - Reinforcing the schools' expectations of good behaviour and support the schools' behaviour policy. - Letting the school know (in confidence if necessary) of any special circumstances which might affect the child at school - Encouraging children to sort out difficulties in a positive, appropriate way - Speaking to the class teacher, in the first instance, if they are concerned about their child - Being positive towards their child and his/her achievements whilst working in partnership with the school staff - Treating all others with dignity and respect irrespective of background, gender, sexuality and race. - Come to school promptly if called regarding their child's behaviour